-bpvec applies FUN to subsets of X. Any type of object X is allowed, provided length, [, and c methods are available.
-The return value is a vector of length equal to X, as with FUN(X).
+bpvec applies FUN to subsets of X. Any type of object X is allowed, provided length, and [are defined on X. FUN is a function such that length(FUN(X)) == length(X).
+The objects returned by FUN are concatenated by AGGREGATE (c() by default).
+The return value is FUN(X).